Tonydum/Tonydum/README.md

  Hi there 👋, I'm Anthony Ofordum
  Welcome to my GitHub space!
-I'm a passionate Data Analyst with a knack for turning data into actionable insights and innovative solutions.
+I'm a Data Analyst with a knack for turning data into actionable insights and innovative solutions.
 With a background in Big Data Analytics, I'm all about leveraging technology to drive business strategy and operational efficiency.